This Is Why You Get Dry Skin Around Your Nose

 Cause #2: Allergies or Colds

 Allergies and colds can strike at any moment, during any time of the year.
 This often leads to blowing the nose with tissues.
 If this happens frequently enough, it could irritate the skin around your nose.
-“Constant tissue-use and nose-blowing can irritate the skin on the nose, and [may] cause peeling of the sensitive skin,” Dr. Houshmand says.
+“Constant tissue-use and nose-blowing can irritate the skin on the nose, and may cause peeling of the sensitive skin,” Dr. Houshmand says.

 Cause #3: Underlying Medical Conditions

-Wear Protective Clothing
+Tip #1: Wear Protective Clothing

-If you’re in extremely cold temperatures or exposed to the sun, be sure to wear clothing that can aptly protect the skin around your nose.
+If you’re in extremely cold temperatures or exposed to the sun, be sure to wear clothing that can protect the skin around your nose.
 Dr. Houshmand suggests a scarf for colder outdoor temperatures, complemented with a humidifier for indoors.
-For warmer climates, treat yourself to a sun hat or vizor to make sure your nose (as well as the rest of the skin on your face) is protected.
+For warmer climates, treat yourself to a sun hat or vizor to make sure your nose (as well as the rest of your face) is protected.

-Look for Helpful Ingredients
+Step #2: Look for Helpful Ingredients

 There are plenty of products formulated with ingredients that can specifically address dry skin around your nose.
 Ceramides, for example, help to protect your skin’s natural moisture barrier whereas hyaluronic acid can add to the skin’s moisture by holding 1,000 times its weight in water.
 One of our favorites is the L’Oréal Paris Derm Intensives 1.5% Pure Hyaluronic Acid Serum.